 Generally, banks will lend up to 80% of your property's market value.
 When the 80% is deducted from the amount owing on the property, the remaining money constitutes the accessible equity.

 Consequently, the amount of equity available will vary from property to property as it depends on their independent factors.
-If you're using equity to buy a second property, this calculator can provide you with an estimate of your available equity.

 How Do I Access Equity in My Home?